MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 MiniDemographicABM.jl: A simplified agent based model of UK demography for exploring Agents.jl Julia package

-### Author(s)
-Atiyah Elsheikh

-### About
+### Description
 A simplified Agent-Based demographic model.
 Individiuals of a population are subject to deaths, births, marriages and divorces.

-### Aim
 The main purpose is to explore and exploit capabilities of Agents.jl package that shall be integrated / adjusted to a realistic large-scale socio-economic model.

+### Author(s)
+Atiyah Elsheikh

+### Contributor(s)
+Atiyah Elsheikh (V1.0)

 ### Release Notes
 - **V1.0** (22.02.2023) : First initial implementation exploring various capabilities of Agents.jl as a demonstration of how to implement an abstract demographic ABM.
 A space type was implemented as a demonstration.